 Arithmetic Progression (AP) is a sequence of numbers in a particular order.
 If we observe in our regular lives, we come across progression quite often.
-For example, Roll numbers of a class, days a week or months in a year.
+For example, Roll numbers of a class, days in a week or months in a year.
 Did you notice that counting numbers, even or odd numbers, all follow a particular pattern?
 This pattern of series and sequences has been generalized in Maths as progressions.
 Let us learn here AP definition, important terms such as common difference, the first term of the series, nth term and sum of nth term formulas along with solved questions based on them.